At a glance

 Around now your aches and pains might get a bit more achey and painy thanks to the hormone Relaxin – it literally relaxes your ligaments and affects posture.
 A nice warm soak in a tub could be just what you need.
 On the plus side, you might be able to feel baby by pressing down 1.5 inches below your belly button.
 Give it a go while you’re having that soak.

 Constipation in pregnancy.
 Ugh!
-It’s a common complaint especially in the second and third trimesters.
+It’s a common complaint especially in the second and third trimester.
 There are a few ways you can combat constipation – and fibre is your best weapon.
 Eating lots of it as part of your pregnancy diet can make a big difference.
 Choose wholegrain and wholewheat bread, pasta and cereals; fibrous veg like broccoli, cauliflower, celery, and greens; fibrous fruit like plums, peaches, nectarines, apples and pears.
 Just keep an eye on your bran or wholemeal bread if you’re not used to it, as it can irritate the intestines.

 Drinking enough?
 Try to down at least two litres of water a day.
 It helps get things moving.
 And talking of moving, exercise helps keep you regular too.
 If nothing is working, it may be tempting to go for an easy fix but it’s best not to turn to over-the-counter laxatives.
 Talk to your midwife or GP instead.